VijayantShri/JavaScript/README.md

 ## 2. Dynamic To Do List App

-App to create to do list.
+* App to create to do list.
 Technology used is HTML, CSS, jQuery.
-Simple implementation of jQuery to demonstrate the hands with it.
+* Simple implementation of jQuery to demonstrate the hands with it.
+* Create your own to do list and do the work accordingly.